Toloka/docs/en/glossary.md

 A request or question that elicits a response from an annotator in [Toloka]({{ toloka }}).
 A task is created for a single data unit that requires labeling, like a photo to classify, or a comment to review.
 It is a part of a web page (a [task suite](#task-suite)) that can contain various objects: images, text, input fields, and others.
 Tolokers read the instructions for the task, complete it and enter [responses](#response).
 In [Template Builder](template-builder/index.md), you can create an interface for such tasks.

+#### Task response {#task-response}

+The result of completing a single task by a Toloker.
+The task responses can be either correct or incorrect.
+You can [block Tolokers](#banning-tolokers) who give too many incorrect task responses.

 #### Task interface {#task-interface}

 The appearance of a task for Tolokers and the logic for processing responses.

 #### Task markup {#task-markup}

 Adding correct responses and hints to the tasks and changing task types.
-You can transform a [general task](#general-task) into a [control task](#control-task) by adding the correct response, or into a [training task](#training-task) by adding the correct response and a hint.
+You can transform a [general task](#general-task) into a [control task](#control-task) by adding the correct task response, or into a [training task](#training-task) by adding the correct response and a hint.
 Task markup is available only for training pools and pools uploaded with “[smart mixing](#smart-mixing)”.
 [Learn more](guide/concepts/task_markup.md)

 #### Task suite {#task-suite}

 A group of several tasks given to a Toloker to submit all at once.
 For example, you can show four images on the same page.
 If the tasks are simple, you can add 10–20 tasks per suite.
 Don't make task suites too long because it slows down loading speed for Tolokers.
 A task suite may consist of a single task.

+#### Task suite response {#response}

+The result of completing a task suite by a Toloker.
+The task suite responses can be either correct or incorrect.
+You can decline incorrect responses using the [assignment review](#assignment-review) and even [block Tolokers](#banning-tolokers) who give too many incorrect responses.

 #### Toloka API {#toloka-api}